Yeast Infections In Dogs – And What To Do About Them!

-Petlab Co.
-Pro Tip: Yeast growth is usually triggered by a shift in environment pH levels or temperature change - particularly heat.
+PetLab Co.
+Pro Tip: Yeast growth is usually triggered by a shift in environmental pH levels or a temperature change - particularly heat.
 So, as the cooler months approach, and the heating is turned up, your pup is more likely to suffer from a yeast infection…

 The longer your dog’s yeast infection goes untreated, the harder it will be to treat and rectify.
 So, being familiar with the following signs is essential as a pet owner…